mthomps4/WhereWeEating/README.md

 # WhereWeEating
-App uses input of locations and a random spinner to determine the never ending ? of "Where are we eating?"
+App uses input of locations and a random spinner to determine the never ending question of "Where are we eating?"

 #Initial Plan
 - Create spin and arrow functions